 Top 3 Questions to Ask and Details to Consider When Moving Tools

-Here’s a reality we hope you haven’t experienced: your sizeable investment in tooling has been rendered unproductive by the actions of your metal stamping vendor.
+Here’s a reality we hope you haven’t experienced: your sizeable investment in tooling has been rendered unproductive due to changing circumstances with your metal stamping vendor.
 Because your metal stamping die depends on a cooperative and competent supplier to produce good parts, there is much to consider in this situation.

 Three questions off the top: